 These functions (and the properties they use in [TargetConfigFormat]) are hard-coded and can not themselves be customized.
 Check the generated default profiles for different games (usually near the bottom of the MMOGO_Game_Base.ini file) for what is available and examples of their use.
 If you find need for a function that is not included, you will unfortunately need to use multiple variables along with arithmetic and conditional operators within variable expansion blocks to achieve the same effect.

 You can have the application automatically launch a game along with whichever Profile you first load.
-You can also set the Window name for the target game, so the HUD elements will be moved and resized along with the game window, and force the game window to be a full-screen window instead of “true” full screen if needed so the HUD elements can actually show up over top of the game.
+You can also set the Window name for the target game, so the menus will be moved and resized along with the game window, and force the game window to be a full-screen window instead of “true” full screen if needed so the menus can actually show up over top of the game.